flottflyt/plan-a-trip-to-mars/README.md

 ## Install

-The project is packaged with [Pixi] and [Uv].
-Both are available for all three major
-platforms: Linux, OSX and Windows.
+The project is packaged with [Pixi] and [Uv], and additionally solved for [Conda].
+All three installation alternatives are available for all three major platforms: Linux, OSX and Windows.
 You will need to use one of them to install this project.

+### Uv

+Uv is a python-only tool for handling your project, and extremely fast.

+Install Uv via their [website](https://docs.astral.sh/uv/getting-started/installation/).

 ### Pixi